 If this box is not checked, the plan file is simply referencing the external image.
 If this box remains unchecked, and the image is moved or deleted from its original file location, the plan file will no longer recognize it when it's re-opened.

-- On the Line Style panel, note that the selected picture is located on the "CAD, Default" layer.
+- On the Line Style panel, note that the selected file is located on the "CAD, Default" layer.
 Click the Define button to the right of the Layer drop-down list.

 - Click the Copy button in the middle of the dialog box.

-- Give the new layer a short, descriptive name such as "Image, Floor Plan".
+- Give the new layer a short, descriptive name such as "Image/PDF, Floor Plan".

 - Click to remove the check-box from the Disp column for this layer if you want to hide the image or PDF from view, while keeping it saved in the plan file.

-- Your new layer will be selected in the Picture File or PDF Box Specification dialog.
+- Click OK and notice that your new layer will be selected in the Picture File or PDF Box Specification dialog.

 By adding fixtures, furniture and walls over the picture you will create a duplicate of the original floor plan image, and will be able to see your creation in a 3D camera view.